xma711/notebook/statistics/README.md

 Reference: https://en.wikipedia.org/wiki/Skewness

-skewness is a meansure of the asymmetry of the probability distribution of a real -valued random variable about its mean.
+skewness is a measure of the asymmetry of the probability distribution of a real -valued random variable about its mean.
 The skewness value can be positive or negative or undefined.

 Skew does not refer to the direction the curve appears to be leaning;
 in fact, the opposite is true.

-For unimodal distribtuion, negative skew indicates that the tail on the left side of the probability density function is longer or fatter than the right side - it does not distinguish these 2 kinds of shape.
+For unimodal distribution, negative skew indicates that the tail on the left side of the probability density function is longer or fatter than the right side - it does not distinguish these 2 kinds of shape.
 Positive skew indicates that the tail on the right side is longer or fatter than the left side.

 Btw in the reference there are graphs to show the skewness - easier to be understood.